 It’s similar at an event without a seating plan.
 Your guests will be frantic figuring out where to sit and who should be at their table.
 Don’t put that anxiety on your guests!

-Here are 5 tips for an (almost) perfect event seating chart, to help make your event much more enjoyable:
+Here are 5 tips for an event seating plan to help make your event much more enjoyable:

 1. Don’t do it by hand